ckb-ecofund/joydao/README.md

 }
 ```

-In the above joyDAO example transaction that you can see in joyID signing page, "lock" is short for Lock Script and "type" is short for Type Script.
+In the above NervDAO example transaction that you can see in joyID signing page, "lock" is short for Lock Script and "type" is short for Type Script.
 Take a look at the output cells.
 Here in this example we have 2 outputs.

 - step1: go to : https://explorer.nervos.org/tools/address-conversion
 - step2: in tab Address To Script, paste your joyId address and you'll see a data structure {codeHash, hashType, Args}